 A quality contractor will be taking measurements on numerous aspects of the kiln, including a shell survey, shaft deflection, ovality, tire wobble, and the base and roller slopes.
 These should be conducted with tolerances well below 1mm.

-Kiln Technology Can Help
+Kiln Technology Company Can Help